Letter of demand

 How to write a letter of demand

 When writing your letter, make sure you include:

 - the date

 - your contact details so the other party can respond to you, for example, your telephone or fax number, email or postal address.

 Your letter of demand should tell the other party:

-Once you have written the letter:
+Once you write the letter:

-Sample: Sample letter of demand - goods
+Sample: Letter of demand - goods

 After the other party gets your letter of demand they might:

-If you cannot reach an agreement with the other party, you may need to decide whether to start a case in court.
-It is a good idea to try to resolve your dispute with the other party, before going to court.
-For more information, see Resolving your dispute.
+If you can't reach an agreement with the other party, you may need to decide whether to start a case.
+It is a good idea to try to resolve your dispute with the other party first.